-One key part of an estate plan is a power of attorney.
-This essentially allows you to name a decision-maker, called an "agent", to act on your behalf if you are unable to act for yourself.
-If you become incapacitated, the power of attorney would let the person you name as your agent handle financial matters for you.
+One key part of an estate plan is a Power of Attorney.
+This allows you to name a decision-maker, called an "agent", to act on your behalf if you are unable to act for yourself.
+If you become incapacitated, the Power of Attorney would let the person you name as your agent handle a wide range of financial matters for you.

 Medical Power Of Attorney

-Another key document is a medical or healthcare power of attorney.
-This names an agent to act on your behalf to make decisions concerning your medical treatment if you are in an accident and are unable to speak for yourself.
-Once you’ve turned 18, your parents are no longer legally authorized to act on your behalf without the power of attorney.
+Another key document is a Medical or Healthcare Power of Attorney.
+This names an agent to act on your behalf to make decisions concerning your medical treatment if you are in an accident and are unable to speak for yourself, or you have become incompetent.
+Once you've turned 18, your parents are no longer legally authorized to act on your behalf without the Medical Power of Attorney.
+Medical personnel do not know who to take instructions from regarding your healthcare in such situations without a Medical Power of Attorney.

-Even young adults should have a will.
+Even young adults should have a Will.
 You would name the person who is responsible for distributing your estate, the "executor".
 You would want this to be someone you trust to carry out your wishes.
-Your will spells out who you want to receive your assets on your death.
+Your Will spells out who you want to receive your assets on your death.
 You may wish to leave property to a significant other, niece or nephew, or a more distant relative or friend.
-If you die and do not have a will in place, the State of Texas will decide who receives your assets, however much or little that might be.
+If you die and do not have a Will in place, Texas laws of intestacy will decide who receives your assets, however much or little that might be.
 This could leave key loved ones empty-handed.

-Many assets, such as bank accounts, employment benefits, life insurance, and IRAs, can be disposed of on your death by designation of beneficiaries.
+Many assets, such as bank accounts, employment benefits, life insurance, and IRAs, can be disposed of on your death by the designation of beneficiaries.
 It is wise to name primary and alternate beneficiaries.
-If you fail to designate an alternate beneficiary, and the primary pre-deceases you, the benefits would go to your estate.
-Then, a probate or administration would be required to distribute the benefits.
+If you fail to designate an alternate beneficiary and the primary predeceases you, the benefits would go to your estate.
+Then, probate or administration would be required to distribute the benefits.
 This could be a costly mistake.

 How Much Does A Will Cost?

-As a 20-something, it’s understandable to not want to spend an arm and a leg for an estate plan.
+As a 20-something, it's understandable to not want to spend an arm and a leg on an estate plan.
 These few key components outlined above are not expensive to have drawn up by an attorney and are included in most basic estate planning packages.
-Don’t be afraid to call several lawyers to price a package.
+The price range in Texas probably would be between $500 and $750 for a simple estate.
+Don't be afraid to call several lawyers to price a package.

-Overall, the money spent taking care of these details will be money, stress and time saved in the long run.
+Overall, the money spent taking care of these details will be money, stress, and time saved for your loved ones in the long run.